 In divorce, there are many issues to consider.
 You may have the right to receive alimony from your spouse.
 If you have experienced domestic violence, you may be entitled to an injunction order against the abuser and exclusive possession of the marital house.
 If you have been served with divorce papers, it is important that you consult a lawyer as quickly as possible to avoid missing important deadlines and being defaulted.
 If you are not sure whether or not you should file for divorce, you should consult an experienced divorce lawyer such as Aga.
 Aga can also help you with pre-nuptial / post-nuptial agreements ("prenup" and "postnup"), adoptions, child custody issues and name change.
 Do not hesitate and call Aga for a FREE initial consultation.

 Also, if you are victim of violence or stalking, you can apply for injunction against other people, who do not have to necessarily be your family members.
 Aga has experience in helping her clients with obtaining injunction orders and offers FLAT FEES for injunction proceedings.

-As an immigrant herself, Aga experienced first hand the difficulties and the stress of the immigration proceedings such as obtaining a visa, adjustment of status, applying for a green card, sponsoring family members for a green card and finally applying for citizenship.
+As an immigrant herself, Aga experienced first-hand the difficulties and stress of the immigration process such as obtaining a visa, adjusting the status and applying for a green card, sponsoring family members for a green card and finally applying for citizenship.
 Immigration proceedings can be very complicated and tricky.
-After dealing with the US immigration for years herself and finally becoming a US citizen, Aga decided to practice immigration law to be able to help others to achieve their American dream.
+After dealing with the US immigration herself and finally becoming a US citizen, Aga decided to practice immigration law to be able to help others to achieve their American dream.